anshuiisc/Replayer-Starter/README.md

 > Topology Name - Give a name to the topology.
 (The log file names will have the topology name added)

 > /path/to/input/file - The path to the input file.
-The file content should be a CSV as described in
+The file content should be a CSV as described in [Format of Input File](#format-of-input-file)

 > Log ID - Unique ID that is used to create the log files (log file name uses this).
 Ensure this is changed each time you run the code so that a separate log file is created